PavelFalta/Creathon25/README.md

 # Load all HDF5 files in a directory
 extractor = FolderExtractor("example_data/")

-# Automatically find and apply annotations
+# Recursively finds and applies annotations in the Extractor's directory
+# If you wish to find annotations elsewhere, you will need to supply the path
 extractor.auto_annotate()

 # Extract all segments from all files for the "art" signal